20 Ways to Improve Your Sex Drive

 1. Reduce stress and adrenal fatigue.

-Too much stress will affect your sex drive.
-High amounts of stress contribute to adrenal fatigue and diminish the production of sex hormones.
+Too much stress in your life can affect your sex drive.
+This is because high amounts of stress contribute to adrenal fatigue and diminish the production of sex hormones.
 Take time to relax, unwind, and enjoy nature.
-Yoga and meditation can help greatly.
+Yoga and meditation can help greatly bring about a better sense of wellbeing.

 2. Have your fill of dark chocolate.

 Dark chocolate containing 70% cocoa may help raise dopamine levels in the brain.
-Known as the brain’s 'pleasure chemical', an increase in dopamine helps you relax, lifts your mood and improves the body’s response to stimulation.
+Dopamine is known as the brain’s 'pleasure chemical'.
+An increase in dopamine helps you relax, lifts your mood and improves the body’s response to stimulation.
 Studies have shown that dark chocolate promotes the release of phenylethylamine and serotonin into your body, which is why it is often considered an aphrodisiac.

 3. Exercise and maintain a healthy weight.